 - Tropical Traditions Coconut Oil

 They often run sales and free shipping specials, which make their coconut oil very affordable.
-Occasionally, you can take advantage of half off 5 gallon pails with free shipping.
+Occasionally, you can take advantage of half off 5-gallon pails with free shipping.
 Sah-weet!
-At first glance, you may not think of coconut oil as being frugal, but a large part of a frugal lifestyle is thinking about the long term affects of what you do, eat, etc. on your body, and since coconut oil is so healthy, I definitely consider it a frugal must have!
+At first glance, you may not think of coconut oil as being frugal, but a large part of a frugal lifestyle is thinking about the long-term effects of what you do, eat, etc. on your body, and since coconut oil is so healthy, I definitely consider it a frugal must have!

 - Baking Soda